Mainframe-Archive/switchboard/guide/faq.md

 For each account, one IMAP connection is created for sending commands, plus one IMAP connection for each mailbox to be monitored.
-This separation of responsibilites across IMAP connections allows for simpler management of the IMAP connections, thought at the cost of [using multiple IMAP connections](https://support.google.com/mail/answer/97150?hl=en).
+This separation of responsibilites across IMAP connections allows for simpler management of the IMAP connections, though at the cost of [using multiple IMAP connections](https://support.google.com/mail/answer/97150?hl=en).

 ### Why not just IMAP+IDLE?